- Not all dog food is created equal.

 Best Dog Foods for Seniors

 Many senior dogs have medical conditions that require specialized diets.
 A dog with arthritis or hip dysplasia can benefit from dog foods containing glucosamine, which lubricates joints.
 Diabetic dog food products are specialized to delay digestion so blood sugar levels don’t dangerously spike.
-Other senior pets who struggle with constipation, kidney disease, or heart disease may require prescription dog food as well.
+Senior pets who struggle with constipation, kidney disease, or heart disease may require prescription dog food as well.
 Even the best dog foods can’t turn back time though, so it’s important to ensure your pup is still getting daily exercise, mental stimulation, and vet visits.

 When feeding your dog, use the feeding directions on the label as a starting point.
 Keep in mind, however, that these feeding directions assume your dog is not receiving any other treats or other calorie sources.
 In reality, most of us do tend to give our dogs at least one or two treats a day.
 Therefore, you may need to feed your dog a bit less than is recommended by the label feeding directions.

 Monitor your dog’s body condition closely and make dietary adjustments as needed.
 If you begin feeding your dog according to the label directions and your dog starts to gain weight, try decreasing the size of your dog’s meals by approximately 10%.
 Monitor your dog’s weight for 3 – 4 weeks, and then adjust your dog’s meal size again if needed.
 If your dog begins weight, consider increasing the amount fed by approximately 10%.